|Did this page help you? Yes | No | Tell us about it...|

-Accelerated log and data feed intake and processing: Using Amazon Kinesis you can have producers push data directly into an Amazon Kinesis stream.
-For example, system and application logs can be submitted to Amazon Kinesis and be available for processing in seconds.
+You can have producers push data directly into a stream.
+For example, push system and application logs and they'll be available for processing in seconds.
 This prevents the log data from being lost if the front end or application server fails.
-Amazon Kinesis provides accelerated data feed intake because you are not batching up the data on the servers before you submit them for intake.
+Amazon Kinesis provides accelerated data feed intake because you don't batch the data on the servers before you submit it for intake.

-Real-time metrics and reporting: You can use data ingested into Amazon Kinesis for simple data analysis and reporting in real time.
-For example, metrics and reporting for system and application logs ingested into the Amazon Kinesis stream are available in real time.
-This enables data-processing application logic to work on data as it is streaming in, rather than wait for data batches to be sent to the data-processing applications.
+You can use data collected into Amazon Kinesis for simple data analysis and reporting in real time.
+For example, your data-processing application can work on metrics and reporting for system and application logs as the data is streaming in, rather than wait to receive batches of data.

-Real-time data analytics: Amazon Kinesis enables real-time analytics of streaming big data, combining the power of parallel processing with the value of real-time data.
-For example, website clickstreams can be ingested in real time, and then site usability engagement can be analyzed by many different Amazon Kinesis client applications running in parallel.
+This combines the power of parallel processing with the value of real-time data.
+For example, process website clickstreams in real time, and then analyze site usability engagement using multiple different Amazon Kinesis applications running in parallel.

-While Amazon Kinesis can be used to solve a variety of streaming data problems, a common use is the real-time aggregation of data followed by loading the aggregate data into a data warehouse or map-reduce cluster.
+While you can use Amazon Kinesis to solve a variety of streaming data problems, a common use is the real-time aggregation of data followed by loading the aggregate data into a data warehouse or map-reduce cluster.

-Data can be taken into Amazon Kinesis streams, which will ensure durability and elasticity.
-The delay between the time a record is added to the stream and the time it can be retrieved (put-to-get delay) is less than 10 seconds — in other words, Amazon Kinesis applications can start consuming the data from the stream less than 10 seconds after the data is added.
-The managed service aspect of Amazon Kinesis relieves customers of the operational burden of creating and running a data intake pipeline.
-Customers can create streaming map-reduce type applications, and the elasticity of the Amazon Kinesis service enables customers to scale the stream up or down, ensuring they never lose data records prior to their expiration.
+Data is put into Amazon Kinesis streams, which ensures durability and elasticity.
+The delay between the time a record is put into the stream and the time it can be retrieved (put-to-get delay) is less than 10 seconds — in other words, an Amazon Kinesis application can start consuming the data from the stream less than 10 seconds after the data is added.
+The managed service aspect of Amazon Kinesis relieves you of the operational burden of creating and running a data intake pipeline.
+You can create streaming map-reduce type applications, and the elasticity of Amazon Kinesis enables you to scale the stream up or down, so that you never lose data records prior to their expiration.

-Multiple Amazon Kinesis applications can consume data from an Amazon Kinesis stream, so that multiple actions, like archiving and processing, can take place concurrently and independently.
-For example, two Amazon Kinesis applications can read data from the same Amazon Kinesis stream.
-The first Amazon Kinesis application calculates running aggregates and updates an Amazon DynamoDB table, and the second Amazon Kinesis application compresses and archives data to a data store like Amazon S3.
-The Amazon DynamoDB table with running aggregates is then read by a dashboard for up-to-the-minute reports.
+Multiple Amazon Kinesis applications can consume data from a stream, so that multiple actions, like archiving and processing, can take place concurrently and independently.
+For example, two applications can read data from the same stream.
+The first application calculates running aggregates and updates a DynamoDB table, and the second application compresses and archives data to a data store like Amazon S3.
+The DynamoDB table with running aggregates is then read by a dashboard for up-to-the-minute reports.

-The Amazon Kinesis Client Library enables fault-tolerant consumption of data from the Amazon Kinesis stream and provides scaling support for Amazon Kinesis applications.
+The Amazon Kinesis Client Library enables fault-tolerant consumption of data from streams and provides scaling support for Amazon Kinesis applications.

 For examples of how to use Amazon EMR clusters to read and process Amazon Kinesis streams directly, see Analyze Amazon Kinesis Data in the Amazon Elastic MapReduce Developer Guide.